 Pension and Social Security

-It is not mandatory for employees in Bangladesh to contribute towards any social security funds.
-Companies that satisfy the criteria set out in the Bangladesh Labour Act 2006 need to pay 5% of their profits into a Workers Profit Participation Fund which provides benefits to all employees except the owners, partners or director of the company employed for a minimum 9 months.
+It is not mandatory for employees in Bangladesh to contribute towards any social security fund.
+Companies that satisfy the criteria set out in the Bangladesh Labour Act 2006 need to pay 5% of their profits into a Workers Profit Participation Fund which provides benefits to all employees except the owners, partners or a director of the company employed for at least 9 months.

 Healthcare and Benefits

 Large local and multinational companies typically provide employees with private health care, car facilities, subsidized meals, and other fringe benefits.
 Employers must also pay compensation to employees who suffer a personal injury arising out of and in the course of his employment.
 Most of the companies in Bangladesh provide provident and gratuity benefits to permanent employees.
 Provident funds are generally built through the contribution of both the employees and employers.
 Provident funds for ‘workers’ within the meaning of the Bangladesh Labour Act 2006 have to be as per the requirements set out in the said Act.

 The setting up of provident fund is not compulsory.
 It is based on the demand of a specific number of workers.
 Providing for Group insurance is also based on the number of the workers and the required number is high in most industries.
 The amount of compensation that workers receive due to disability, work-related injury, and death is not sufficient for the worker and his/her family.
 The provision of compensation varies according to the age of the workers, with an adult worker getting Tk.1,25,000 for complete permanent injury whereas the benefit payable to a child/adolescent/young worker is Tk.10,000 only.
 Other aspects of social protection have remained untouched in the labor law of Bangladesh such as provisions on pension and medical and life insurance for the workers.
 There are no pension schemes sponsored by the government in Bangladesh.